Ranchi Municipal Corporation

 Ranchi Municipal Corporation is responsible for the civic administration of the city of Ranchi.
 It was established in 1979 in erstwhile Bihar and is presently the biggest municipality in Jharkhand.
 According to Census of India 2011, the area under the municipal body is 175.12 sq km and the population is 1,073,427.
 There are 55 wards in the city, which are further grouped into zones.
-The last election to the municipal corporation took place in 2018, with candidates from Bharatiya Janata Party winning the seats of Mayor and Deputy Mayor.
+The last election to the municipal corporation took place in 2026, with candidates backed by Bharatiya Janata Party winning the seats of Mayor and Deputy Mayor.

 Municipal history

 Ranchi Municipal Corporation was established on 15th September 1979 by merging erstwhile Ranchi Municipality, Doranda Municipality and Ranchi Doranda Joint Water Board.
 It was the second municipal corporation to be set up in erstwhile Bihar (after Patna Municipal Corporation) and the first in the state of Jharkhand.
 Ranchi city got its first municipality in 1869, which covered an area of 7.02 sq km.
 This was extended in 1951 and 1971 to 20.3 sq km and 89.98 sq km respectively.
 The present Ranchi Municipal Corporation was established in 1979 and the first elections to the corporation were held in 1986.
 The municipal corporation covers an area of 175.12 sq km and is divided into 55 administrative wards, each represented by an elected councillor.

 At the time of the creation of the state of Jharkhand in 2000, the Bihar Municipal Act, 1922 was adapted as the Jharkhand Municipal Act, 2000 to govern all urban local bodies in the new state.
 Ranchi Municipal Corporation was governed by its own municipal act, the Ranchi Municipal Corporation Act, 2001.
 With the enactment of the Jharkhand Municipal Act 2011, these two ceased to be in effect and the 2011 became the only governing legislature for all city governments in Jharkhand.